MelanieWinter/simon/README.md

 4. If you successfully matched the computer sequence, you will be prompted to proceed the next level.
 5. In each level, the computer will add an additional key to the sequence.
 6. Continue matching the computers sequence to proceed to the next level.
-7. If you mess up the sequence, a button will appear asking if you would like to replay the game.
+7. If your sequence is not exactly the same, a button will appear asking if you would like to replay the game.

    - Each game has a totally randomized computer sequence.

-8. If you achieved the highest level on your computer, a prompt will appear for you to type in your name.
+8. If you achieved the highest level on your computer's localized memory, a prompt will appear for you to type in your name.

    - High scores can be viewed in the "High Scores" section of the navigation bar.